BTR vs BTS: Funding Strategies for Maximum ROI

 BTR Funding:

-• Usually refinanced into an investment facility
+• Typically refinanced into investment facilities

 • Longer funding terms